Kevingtxz/Bora/README.md

 # Bora - FrontEnd (smartphone)

-This is the frontend of a app to find events on a city, this was made with Html, Css3 and Javascript.
+This is the first version of a frontend for an app, this was made with Html, Css3 and Javascript.

-But you need to use a smartphone to see the page working
+# What have I learned?

+Javascript, Jquery, Bootstrap, Html, CSS